chrismonit/feedforward-heart-disease/cleveland/README.md

 </p>
 Hyperparameter grid search, mean AUC on cross validation validation datasets.

 While there is considerable overfitting to the training sets, nonetheless there is respectable performance on the validation sets for most models.
+However, several of the models two two hidden layers have failed to learn, in particularly with the lowest learning rate.
+This same grid search was attempted using ReLu activation functions for units in each hidden layer, but these had poorer performance outcomes (data not shown).

-Performance metrics of the five models with highest ROC AUC are shown below:  [comment some models have failed to train]
+Performance metrics of the five (tanh-activation) models with highest ROC AUC are shown below:

 |   arch. |   alpha |   reg |   roc_auc |   sens. |   spec. |   acc. |
 |--------:|--------:|------:|----------:|--------:|--------:|-------:|